kinghos/UniNotes/Part IA/Foundations of Computer Science/Lecture 7.md

 - Immutable
 - Tree structure
 - $O(\log n)$ access time (slower than a conventional array which is $O(1)$)
-- Using "binary code", the path to the target is found e.g. reading right to left, `1111` encodes the value 4 places to the right, `1100` encodes the value two lefts and two rights down.
+- Using "binary code", the path to the target is found e.g. reading right to left, `1111` encodes the value 4 places to the right (index 15), `1100` encodes the value two lefts and two rights down (index 12).
 Extra digits are ignored.

 Lookup function
 ```ocaml